akeneo/pim-api-docs/content/getting-started/connect-the-pim-4x/step-1.md

 ## Step by step

-Remember, we took as an example, an ERP connection for the purpose of this tutorial.
+Remember, as an example, we took an ERP connection for the purpose of this tutorial.
 As an app corresponds to one specific connection, we will name our app: `My ERP`.

 Follow these steps:
 1. Log into your 4.x PIM.
-_Sidenote: This tutorial is dedicated to 4.x PIM.
-Here is the one for [older PIM version](/getting-started/create-a-connector-old)._
+_Sidenote: This tutorial is dedicated to 4.x PIMs.
+Here is the one for [older PIM versions](/getting-started/create-a-connector-old)._
 1. Click on the `System` menu.
 1. Click on the `Apps` submenu.
 1. Click on the `Create` button.